jimathy/jim-mechanicguide/README.md

 ------------------
 ## Mechanic_Tools / repair.lua

 - This menu is activated by the item "mechanic_tools"
 - Note: It tires to get all the information BEFORE the progressbars so if you don't get any animations, theres an error.
 - It will start with an animated check of the engine and body for damage and then get a list what it found.
 - How this menu fucntions is defined by the config options
 	- `FreeRepair = true` will allow you to repair the car with no requirements
 	- `StashRepair = true` will place a stash location for the mechanics to place their materials so they can be pulled from there and used when repairing
 	- The locations for these mechanic stashes are set at the top of the file, the default is set to Gabz Tuners.
+- When `qb-mechanicjob` is detected, it automatically attempts to load extra damages from this script
+	- If you don't use it, only Engine and Body will be available to repair

 ------------------
 ## Nitrous / nos.lua